SpotlightKid/nimtestchamber/README.md

+# Nim Test Chamber

-# You can use this nim template to jump start your nim library or project.
+You can use this nim template to jump start your nim library or project.

 This template includes:

 * MIT licence
-* src directory and a private common.nim
+* `src` directory and a private `common.nim`
-* test directory
+* `test` directory
 * GitHub Actions to run the tests on GitHub